jogold/cloudstructs/src/static-website/README.md

 const myApi = new apigateway.LambdaRestApi(this, 'Api', { ... });
 const myUserPool = new cognito.UserPool(this, 'UserPool');

-const staticWebsite = new StaticWebsite(this, 'StaticWebsite', {
+const staticWebsite = new cloudstructs.StaticWebsite(this, 'StaticWebsite', {
   domainName: 'www.my-site.com',
   hostedZone: myHostedZone,
   backendConfiguration: {